TEOS-10/GSW-R/README.md

 gsw is an R package that provides a connection to the thermodynamic equation of seawater version 3.03, downloaded from [teos-10.org](http://www.teos-10.org) on 2014-08-25.
-This package is still in development, with about 90 percent of the TEOS-10 functions being provided to date.
+This package is still in development, and is on track for a planned release in January or February 2015.

 All the functions provided here reproduce [teos-10.org](http://www.teos-10.org) test values to a tolerance of 1.5e-8.
 (The tests are part of the